scoskey/m0037/notes.md

 The expression $(P\wedge Q)\vee R$ mentioned above technically **is not** a well-formed formula because it has too few brackets.
 As humans we can infer it intends to mean the same as $((P\wedge Q)\vee R)$.
 When there is no cause for confusion we will sometimes write such incorrect expressions, and ask the reader to mentally insert the needed brackets.

 Many authors introduce an order of operations.
 For example if we state that $\wedge$ takes precedence over $\vee$ (which is standard for many authors), then $P\wedge Q\vee R$ may again be interpreted as $((P\wedge Q)\vee R)$.
-We will try to avoid this and include enough brackets to make it clear .
+We will try to avoid this by including enough brackets to make it clear .

 In logic we often separate the *syntax* and the *semantics* of formulas.
-Syntax is all about rules, you can think of it as analogous to grammar for languages. for example, what is and isn't considered a well-formed formula, much like grammar.
-On the other hand, semantics is all about meaning, for example, which formulas might be considered true or false.
+Syntax is much like grammar rules, for example, deciding which expressions are well-formed and which are not.
+Semantics is like meaning, for example, deciding which formulas are true and which are not.

 The semantics of propositional logic is governed by truth tables.
 In the following, let $\alpha$ and $\beta$ be well-formed formulas.